jdennes/jdenn.es/README.md

-# jdenn.es
+# The old jdenn.es

-A tiny Sinatra app which runs http://jdenn.es.
+The old Sinatra app which used to run http://jdenn.es before it was [migrated](https://github.com/jdennes/jdennes.github.io) to GitHub Pages.